 Some hardwood trees—including sugar maple, hackberry, basswood, black cherry, and other southern Wisconsin trees as well as red elderberry shrubs—are filling the gaps in the canopy.
 Unfortunately, there are also many invasive buckthorns, honeysuckle shrubs, and several large non-native Norway maples—not to mention garlic mustard.
 The control of these invasive species requires constant vigilance.

 In the southeastern part of Frautschi Point, there is a lowland woods characterized by the presence of large silver maples, hackberries, green ash, box elders, and at least one huge cottonwood.
-This woods adjoins the much older “Second Point Woods,” a triangular parcel of old dry mesic woodland that is evident even in the earliest aerial photo we have.
-(This photo dates to 1927 and is viewable on the interactive map using the “Historic Animation Tool” on the Air Photo menu).
+This woods adjoins the much older “Second Point Woods,” a triangular parcel of old dry mesic woodland that is evident even in the 1927 air photo, the earliest aerial photo we have.
 The separation between these two woodlands is a gully that runs from the swale in the open fields down to Lake Mendota.